orbeon/orbeon-forms-doc/form-runner/styling/automatic-pdf.md

 In addition to the `@page` directive, the PDF layout supports positioning on items at the top and bottom of the page.

-Here is the rough CSS as of Orbeon Forms 2018.1:
+Here is the rough CSS as of Orbeon Forms 2018.1 (but see below for the recommended way):

 ```css
 @page {